 The luxury car limit

 Before you rush out to buy a new car, particularly one over the current write-off threshold, be aware of the ceiling value applied to higher-value vehicles.
-The ‘luxury car limit’ is set at $57,581 for the 2016-17 financial year – so while you’re free to buy a Ferrari F12 for a cool $1 million for the daily drive to the post office, you’ll only be able to claim around one-twentieth of its cost against your taxable income.
+For example, if the ‘luxury car limit’ is set at $57,581 for the financial year and you buy a Ferrari F12 for a cool $1 million for the daily drive to the post office, you’ll only be able to claim around one-twentieth of its cost against your taxable income.

 While taking your accountant’s advice is always advised, it’s important you understand how business vehicle depreciation works.
 If you are keen to maximise your asset deductions this financial year, it’s worth investigating whether simplified or general depreciation rules apply to you.